 If you have access to 3D printing technology (or a nearby shop that offers this service), you may print a new pulling insert yourself.
 Click on the button that matches your companion size to download the zipped STL file.

 These parts can be equally printed with either a filament (e.g., PLA or ABS) or a SLA printer without need of further modification or support structures.
-However, any sharp edges at the bottom of the pulling insert should be removed after its printout (e.g., filed or sanded off) to not cut/damage the silicone body of your companion upon the insertion of the part.
+If you prepare the pulling insert for a printout on a filament printer, preferably either choose a wall thickness of >3 mm (>0.118″) or set the infill to 100% to create a sturdy tube without cavities.
+Please remember to remove any sharp edges at the bottom of the pulling insert after its printout (e.g., filed or sanded off) to not cut/damage the silicone body of your companion upon the insertion of the part.

 Before starting, make sure that there are no sharp edges sticking out to the sides of the old pulling insert on its top edge (such as a broken string insertion appendix) to not cut the silicone body.
 You can break off any remaining pieces of the appendix with a pair of pliers beforehand.